JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - All users shown to test messages #DONE
 - Search bar that can search users #DONE
 - Make the suggested results link using the id when searching messages #DONE
-- Require auth for accessing /messages
+- Require auth for accessing /messages #DONE
+- Remove messages when no user
 - Search bar should also search messages and display the users and messages mixed
 - Clicking on a user will open the conversation with him
 - Clear all button to delete all search results